baleeds/trusted/README.md

 });
 ```

-Custom accessor types can be created, allowing for custom marshaling.
+Custom accessors can be created, allowing for user-defined marshaling.

 ```javascript
 schema.accessor({